fangkunfred/entanglement-distillation/README.md

-# Codes for non-asymptotic entanglement-distillation
+# Codes for non-asymptotic entanglement distillation

 This project contains Matlab and Mathematica scripts that supplement the results of the article **Non-asymptotic entanglement distillation** (https://arxiv.org/abs/1706.06221).